How to Appeal a Child Custody Ruling

 Even though you may be able to file for a modification at any time, you cannot file for a change in the order unless there is a change of circumstances.
 That is why it may be better to file an appeal instead of a modification if you believe that there is a serious error in the final custody order.

 At Setzer Law Firm, we understand how stressful it can be to go through a custody dispute.
 The situation is even worse when you know that you will need to continue to fight to protect your children’s best interests.
-Our experienced, compassionate family law attorneys in Southlake have helped many families resolve every kind of family law issue.
+Our experienced, compassionate family law attorneys in Colleyville have helped many families resolve every kind of family law issue.
 If you believe that you may be going through a custody dispute in the future, or if you have already started the process, call us so we can help you prepare your case.